uqhwen2/MACAL/README.md

 :exclamation::exclamation::exclamation: Due to uploading file limit, to test the IBM dataset, which is a public available asset from [here](https://github.com/IBM-HRL-MLHLS/IBM-Causal-Inference-Benchmarking-Framework/blob/master/README.md).
 Please download the file from [the anonymous link](https://drive.google.com/drive/folders/1fKNN-IaizwpEVUuNLtsNGOI0utahN2Hr), and place the data under the ```IBM/dataset/ibm/```:exclamation::exclamation::exclamation:

+Here we average over 10 random seeds for a general perfornamce:

 #### Training MACAL_2.5

 ```.sh